Coder-RD/Java_Challenge/README.md

 - Negative values using a custom exception message
 - Both values being zero using a custom exception message
 - Valid values using power calculation

 ---

+# 📌 Java Varargs

+Varargs, or variable-length arguments, allow a Java method to accept zero or more arguments of the same type.

+### Concepts Practiced

+- ✅ Varargs
+- ✅ Variable-Length Arguments
+- ✅ Method Parameters
+- ✅ Integer Arguments
+- ✅ Multiple Values
+- ✅ Method Flexibility
+- ✅ Method Overloading
+- ✅ Addition Operations
+- ✅ Core Java

+### Day 49 Challenge

+The Day 49 challenge demonstrates how Java methods can work with different numbers of arguments.

+The challenge uses addition operations to calculate the sum of multiple integer values and displays the complete mathematical expression along with the result.

+---